 I’m slightly more coherent today because I’m weening off the pain meds and all.
 (The song I linked there is more appropriate for what I’m talking about, but I want to share my favorite Ween song as well.
 Gets me every time.)

 Let’s talk about surgery, shall we?
 Hmm?
 I’ve never been put under and with the exception of a a few (eight, to be exact) pieces of my cervix being removed when I was in my early 30s, I’ve never had any major procedures done.

 I digress.
-I jumped into some muck behind my friend Caroline, a carefree and daring skier.
+I jumped into some muck behind my friend Caroline, a carefree and daring skier (in the top picture).
 While she bailed immediately because the snow was super cruddy, I carried on like a champ and went ass over teakettle.
 I never dumped any speed, so I did a tumble/cartwheel at the same rate as the person skiing next to me.
-(The DeVivo I mention in this post here.)
+(The DeVivo I mention in this post here and above in the lower picture.)
 Other than a little smack to the ego, I was fine, but I couldn’t walk for days.
 That’s what I feel like now.

 If you’re headed into surgery soon and you’re looking for some advice about how to act and what to expect, you may or may not have come to the right place.